Sadbhavcodes/ride-sharing-backend/docs/driver-service-jwt-blackbox-report.md

-# Blackbox Change Report — `driver-service` JWT Security Layer
+# Blackbox Change Report â€” `driver-service` JWT Security Layer

 > **Purpose:** Full forensic record of changes made to `driver-service` after the last committed state.
 > Used for deployment post-mortems, debugging, and audit trails.